lindnjoe/Virtual-Input-Pins/README.md

 ## Installation

-Run the provided script to link the modules into your Klipper checkout (defaulting to `~/klipper`):
+Run the provided script to link the modules into your Klipper extras folder (defaulting to `~/klipper/klippy/extras`):

 ```
 ./install.sh